Skip to content

 Ordinary closures

-Ordinary account closures are for cases when a customer account should be closed according to the notice period specified in the customer terms & conditions for the Solaris product that they use.
+Ordinary account closures apply when a customer account closes according to the notice period specified in the Terms and Conditions.
 For digital banking accounts, this notice period is typically two months.

-When an ordinary ACR is initiated, the legal closure date of the account is calculated to be the end of the contractual notice period.
-On this date, the account closure job will execute on Solaris' backend.
+When an ordinary ACR is initiated (by you or the customer), the legal closure date is calculated as the end of the contractual notice period.
+The account closure job executes on Solaris' backend on this date.

-Below are the possible closure_reason values for ordinary account closures:
+The following table outlines possible closure_reason values for ordinary closures:

 • COMPLIANCE_ORDINARY_INTERNAL